ozfortress/tf2-livelogs/sourcemod/readme.txt

     2: damage dealt
     4: healing done
     8: item pickups
+   16: medic overhealing

-    So, to enable ALL outputs, the convar should be set to "15" (1 + 2 + 4 + 8).
+    So, to enable ALL outputs, the convar should be set to "23" (1 + 2 + 4 + 8 + 16).
 To enable just damage taken, the convar should be set to "1".
 To disable, set it to "0".

     This is provided so that users may run other plugins that cause additional data to be logged (such as supstats, which outputs damage dealt, item pick ups and healing).